Thomas Markle Reacts To Birth Of Baby Sussex

-Meghan Markle’s estranged father has issued a statement following the announcement that the Duchess of Sussex had given birth to a bouncing baby boy, The Sun reports.
+Meghan Markle’s estranged father issued a statement following the announcement that the Duchess of Sussex had given birth to a bouncing baby boy, The Sun reports.

 In a statement to the British newspaper, Markle, 74, hit all the right notes in wishing his daughter and new grandson well.